-Following our assessment of risks, total short term provisions increased by £3.7m to £9.1m.
-Of the significant changes include:
+Following our assessment of risks, total short term provisions increased by £1.0m to £6.5m and long term provisions increased from £5.8m to £8.4m.
+The significant changes include:

 - New provision for the Friars Walk income subsidy payment which is due over the next 14 years if the rental income achieved by the centre is below a certain value.
 An estimate has been included based on current tenancy and payments.
 This has been funded via the Friars Walk earmarked reserve. - New provision for the social care task provision, which is money set aside for the estimated liability for Local Authorities to settle historical liabilities stemming from the Supreme Court ruling last August on the funding of tasks performed by a registered nurse. - Increase in the insurance provision for expected payments out for claims that are known but unpaid. - Increase in the accumulated absences provision.
 This is a non-cash backed provision and is offset by the accumulated absences reserve, therefore there is no impact on cash or the general fund from this increase.